-Check our security certificate to confirm you are linking to AIB, First Trust Bank or Allied Irish Bank (GB).
+- Check our security certificate to confirm you are linking to AIB, AIB (NI) or Allied Irish Bank (GB).

-You will then be asked to enter 3 random digits from your Personal Access Code (PAC) and periodically a third piece of personal information.
+- You will then be asked to enter all five digits from your Personal Access Code (PAC).

 To ensure you can access your accounts over the Internet with the utmost confidence, we use the highest levels of industry standard security.
 As part of this security our connections use TLS1.2, the connection is encrypted using the Advanced Encryption Standard (AES) and keys are exchanged via Diffie-Hellman ciphers.

 This feature aims to protect you against unauthorised access.